 Each school has the authority to determine your grade placement and to decide which type of document is awarded.
-Neither the FLEX program nor the Placement Organization can influence the school's decisions.
-These will be based on individual school, state, or local policy.
-You and your natural parents must accept the school's decision.
+Neither the YES program nor the Placement Organization can influence the school's decisions.
+It will be based on individual school, state, or local policy.
+You and your natural parents must accept the school's decision and must not repeatedly ask about graduation or a diploma.

-Although there are many differences, the following aspects of secondary schools tend to be the same throughout the U.S.
+Although there are many differences, the following aspects of secondary schools tend to be the same throughout the U.S.:

-Types of courses.
+Types of courses

 High schools in the U.S. offer many different courses for students.
 There are university preparatory courses that are academic and are required for students who want to continue their education.
 There are job-related courses including secretarial subjects, business classes, mechanical and other trade skills, and computer science.
 Students also attend classes they choose, called "electives."
 These include subjects like music, drama, art, school government, and journalism.